Lipschitz homotopy convergence of Alexandrov spaces II: Second proof of Theorem

-For Alexandrov spaces, the former condition is guaranteed by Theorem \ref{thm:conv} and the latter one is a consequence of the Bishop-Gromov inequality.
-Therefore Theorem \ref{thm:main} immediately follows from Theorem \ref{thm:Peter}.
-As in Remark \ref{rem:CAT}, CAT spaces with a uniform doubling constant also satisfy the assumption of Theorem \ref{thm:Peter}.
+For Alexandrov spaces, the local $C$-Lipschitz contractibility was already established in Theorem \ref{thm:conv}, and the local $C$-doubling condition follows from the Bishop--Gromov inequality.
+Therefore Theorem \ref{thm:Peter} immediately implies Theorem \ref{thm:main}.
+As explained in Remark \ref{rem:CAT}, CAT spaces with a uniform local doubling constant also satisfy the assumption of Theorem \ref{thm:Peter}.

-The proof of Theorem \ref{thm:Peter} is along almost the same line as that of \cite[Theorem A]{Peter}.
-Only the existence of a domination by a polyhedron (Proposition \ref{prop:dom}), which was used in \cite{Peter} without proof, will be proved by an argument as in the previous section.
+The proof of Theorem \ref{thm:Peter} is along almost the same lines as that of \cite[Theorem A]{Peter}.
+Only the existence of a domination by a polyhedron (Proposition \ref{prop:dom}), which was used in \cite{Peter} without proof by leaving it to \cite[Ch.\ IV]{Hu}, requires an additional argument.
+However, this is a minor modification of the previous section.

 In the following proof, we will use Convention \ref{conv:C} as in the previous section.
 Furthermore we will use

 \begin{conv} In this section $\tilde C$ denotes a large positive constant depending only on $C$ and $\epsilon$ denotes a small positive number less than some constant depending only on $C$.
 More precisely, whenever these symbols appear, it means: \begin{quote} for any $C>0$ there exists $\tilde C>0$ such that for any $0<\epsilon<\tilde C^{-1}$ the following holds. \end{quote} To be precise, all the statements in this section should be preceded by this sentence, but we will omit it for simplicity. \end{conv}